-In the group of hyperactivity/impulsivity, a person should have 6 or more of the following signs and symptoms: typically fidgets while resting, frequently leaves seat in framework setup, typically runs around wrongly (uneasiness), commonly has trouble playing silently, typically speaks exceedingly, commonly blurts out solutions before question finished, has difficulty waiting for a turn and interrupts or intrudes on others.
+In hyperactivity/impulsivity (ADHD), a person should have 6 or more of the following signs and symptoms.
+These include fidgets typically while resting, frequently leaves seat in framework setup, typically runs around wrongly (uneasiness).
+Moreover, it has trouble playing silently and typically speaks exceedingly.
+This commonly blurts out solutions before the question is finished.
+It has difficulty waiting for a turn and interrupts or intrudes on others.

-Some of these signs and symptoms should have present before the age of seven, and they should have lasted for a minimum of six months.
+Some of these signs and symptoms should have been present before the age of seven.
+And they should have lasted for a minimum of six months.

-Others are preventing and disapproving tasks that call for continual psychological initiative, typically shed things that are needed for daily life, usually is quickly distracted by peripheral stimuli, and also commonly is forgetful in day-to-day activities.
+Others are preventing, and disapproving tasks that call for continual psychological initiative typically shed things of daily life.
+They usually quickly get distraction by peripheral stimuli and are commonly forgetful in day-to-day activities.

-Just keep in mind that troubles in the emotional, emotional and social domains are a result of a reaction to having ADHD, and not the condition itself.
+Just keep in mind that troubles in the emotional, emotional and social domains result from having ADHD and not the condition itself.
 There are many other articles on the list that you can read to know more about this disease.